snappr/snappr-api-docs/source/index.html.md

 }
 ```

 This endpoint creates a new photoshoot booking.

-It will ask your end customer to define the start date and time.
+Broadly, there are two main ways to create a new photoshoot booking, and examples are provided for each:

+1. Provide all shoot details _including_ the start date and time for the shoot (`start_at`).
+With this option, Snappr will not seek any input on shoot details from your end-customer, they will simply be notified if the booking is placed successfully.
+2. Provide all shoot details _except_ the start date and time for the shoot (`start_at` set to `null`).
+This will trigger an automatic process to collect the start date and time from your end-customer using the contact details (email and/or mobile phone) provided.
+End-customers will be able to select from all available dates and times for the shoot location, using a Snappr UI.

 ### HTTP Request